 Question 1: Why did you choose to pursue your medical residency in the US?

 This question is specific to IMGs and international students.
 As this is a question that is specific to a select group of people, it is a very important one, and your response can significantly affect your chances.
 Remember that there are no right answers, but you should be honest in your response.
+It is also smart to prepare for other residency interview questions and answers before interview season.

 Sample response: I chose to pursue a medical residency in the US because of the outstanding training opportunities and resources available here.
 The US health care system is one of the most advanced and sophisticated in the world, which makes it an ideal place to learn from some of the best physicians.
 I also believe that completing my residency here will give me the skills and knowledge necessary for a successful career as a physician.
 This will allow me to take advantage of all of America’s leading medical technologies and practices.
 With a residency at your prestigious institute, I am confident that I will be positioned ahead of my peers when seeking employment after graduation.